DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-04-She_knows_something_we_dont.md

 "I'm serious," he said.

 "Good.
-Then we meet here, same time, every three days.
+Then we meet here, same time, every three days until **I** say otherwise.
 In between, you practice the basics—sensing, not shaping.
 Building awareness without action."
 She pointed to the chalk circle.
 "And you remember: every time you reach for power without control, you risk becoming what destroyed me."

-*She's right,* RAE said quietly. *But Jason—you felt it, didn't you?
-The potential.
-What we could become.*
+*She's right,* RAE said quietly. *But Jason—you felt it, didn't you?*

-**Yeah,** Jason replied, equal parts thrilled and terrified. **I felt it.**
+*Yeah,* Jason replied, equal parts thrilled and terrified. *I did.*

 And that, more than anything Elyra had said, was what scared him most.